Tattoo Artist

 Are there different inks or techniques you have to use for people with dark skin?
 I notice that black people typically only have very dark tattoos; is it just because colors won't stand out enough?

-Asked by c_adams almost 12 years ago
+Asked by c_adams about 12 years ago

 Generally speaking, that's exactly why.
 In darker skin, usually the only colors that show up well are black, green, red and blue.
 The rest of them are too overpowered by the skin tone.
 In medium toned skin, purples and pinks can show up too, but it's hard to get orange and yellow to really show up.